janolepedersen/3DPowerOptimization/README.md

 # 3DPowerOptimization
 PRIDE tool for updating PO-prep-phase's drive scale.
+This is a further development of "LocateInData"

 # Introduction
 PRIDE tool for updating the scanner's found drive-scale based on an input B1map (only for Classic).
 Tested and developed for 2ch-NOVA head coil using DREAM B1 maps as implemented in the 7T software "5.1.7 rev C".